-- a.
-Measurement: Shall be measured by lump sum. - b.
-Payment: The lump sum price for ELECTRICAL, TELEMETRY, AND INSTRUMENTATION shall include all costs for labor, materials, tools, and equipment to furnish and install electrical, telemetry, and instrumentation components of this Project, including conduit, wiring, grounding, and all other work as shown on the Plans and as described in Divisions 13 and 16 of these Specifications.
+b.
+Payment: The lump sum price for ELECTRICAL shall include all costs for labor, materials, tools, and equipment to furnish and install electrical, telemetry, and instrumentation components of this Project, including level floats, conduit, wiring, grounding, and all other work as shown on the Plans and as described in Divisions 13 and 16 of these Specifications.

-B. ADDITIVE A
+B. ADDITIVE ITEM